kevinnguyen2023/Internet-Movie-Database-Visualizer/README.md

 # Internet-Movie-Database-Visualizer
 Developed a linked list that accesses datasets of actor movie data to build a visualization in C++.
 Added an API (Application Programming Interface) key to access actor movie IMDB data integrated into the visualization nodes.
-Created dynamic memory to allocate the linked list actor movie database.
+Created dynamic memory to allocate the linked list actor movie database for program efficiency.
+It retrieves and parses the movie actor database by formatting a list of actor movie IMDB objects.

 # Visualization Output
 <img width="1397" alt="IMDB Visualizer Part 1" src="https://user-images.githubusercontent.com/79876261/213918527-ea1b0dec-efa0-4209-be41-404ad7dc4a47.png">